-A peaceful town, husbands kissing their wives goodbye in the morning on the front porch of their cookie-cutter homes, children laughing and riding their bikes down the street, a cop chatting with a barista at the local cafe.
-Nothing bad could ever happen here.
-And yet, something isn't quite what it seems.
+A peaceful town, in the heartland of America (or any old place you please).
+Husbands kiss their wives goodbye in the morning on the front porch of their cookie-cutter homes.
+Children laugh and ride their bikes down the street without a care in the world.
+A cop chats with a barista at the local cafe, in no rush to get back on patrol.
+I mean, nothing bad could ever happen here... right?

 Suburban Gothic is a subgenre within American Gothic media characterized by its focus on the anxieties associated with the widescale creation of suburban communities in the post-World War II United States and the rapid lifestyle changes that took place in the financial boom of the 1950s and 1960s.